-Organization Default DataMart Organization DataMartAdministrators Security Group
+Organization Default DataMart: Organization DataMartAdministrators Security Group

 The organization’s DataMartAdministrators group is assigned to users who administer the organization’s DataMarts.

+Centralized

+Organization DataMartAdministrators should be able to edit the metadata for the organization’s DataMarts and monitor their DataMarts activities.
+This security group should be configured as follows: